Can A Binding Financial Agreement Be Overturned

 The quick answer is that yes, a binding financial agreement can be overturned.

-A binding financial agreement is a private contract-like agreement between two parties that details how their property is to be managed and divided after divorce or separation.
+Remember that a binding financial agreement (BFA) is a private contract-like agreement between two parties that details how their property is to be managed and divided after divorce or separation.

-The parties to a binding financial agreement can overturn it by creating a new binding financial agreement or a termination agreement.
+The parties to a binding financial agreement can overturn it themselves – by creating a new binding financial agreement or a termination agreement.

 In a new binding financial agreement, you would have to include a provision that terminates the previous financial agreement.